nxvvvv/safe-exam-browser-bypass/README.md

 It doesn't matter where this is pasted.
 Just paste it in a new line.

 6․ Now save the file and voila!
-Your VM manufacturer and model is similar as your PC.
+Your VM manufacturer and model are similar to your PC.
 This reduces the chance of VM detection.

 # DON'T FORGET